 Additional info for this one:

 Will there be more in this series?
-No, unless this one is removed from sale and I sell rights to Everand for the series (not sure there’s the interest).
+No, unless this one is removed from sale and I find someone interested in the rights to the series (unlikely).

 So this is complicated because the rights were signed over right before I left the publisher in question and I could not get the rights returned to me.
 They refused to consult me, refused my offers to check pronunciation, and as a result the main character’s name is even pronounced wrong.